All you need to know about Multi Factor Authentication (MFA)

 • Choose Phone then specify Call or Text.

 This method is recommended when you have a device that doesn’t support the Microsoft Authenticator app.
-When presented with an MFA prompt you will have to receive a phone call then press #, or else receive an SMS text message then enter the provided code, in order to complete your login.
+When presented with an MFA prompt, you will either have to receive a phone call and press # when prompted, or receive an SMS text message and enter the provided code in order to complete your login.

 Travel to areas without cellular coverage is not supported by this method.